-SPECTRAL OVERLAP WITH OTHER FIELDS
+Spectral Overlap with Other Fields

-SEPARATION OF INDUCED AND REMANENT MAGNETIZATION
+Separation of Induced and Remanent Magnetization

 Abstract

 Crustal magnetic fields were first measured systematically by airborne surveys in the 1930s.
-Ground-based surveying had been developed much earlier as a tool for mineral exploration.
 Today, crustal magnetic fields are also measured in boreholes, from ships and balloons, and from terrestrial and planetary spacecraft.
 Metamorphism, petrology, and redox state all have important effects on the magnetism of crustal materials.
 Mapping of the crustal magnetic field provides a 3rd dimension to surface observations of the Earth’s composition and geologic structure, and a suite of mathematical tools has been developed to assist with this interpretation.
 Studies of crustal magnetism have contributed to geodynamic models of the lithosphere, geologic mapping, and petroleum and mineral exploration.
-Inferences from crustal magnetic fields, interpreted in conjunction with other information, can locate kimberlite pipes, impact structures, and other geologic entities which have a magnetic contrast with their surroundings.
-Present-day efforts are focused on 1) the development of a global, near-surface map of the crustal magnetic field that integrates airborne and satellite coverage, 2) extending the techniques to the other planets and moons of our solar system, and 3) extending regional and detailed mapping of the crustal magnetic field as an exploration and reconnaissance tool.
+Inferences from crustal magnetic fields, interpreted in conjunction with other information, can locate geologic features which have a magnetic contrast with their surroundings.
+Present-day efforts are focused on 1) the enhancement of a global, near-surface map of the crustal magnetic field that integrates airborne and satellite coverage, 2) developing the techniques at other planets and moons of our solar system, and 3) extending regional and detailed mapping as an exploration and reconnaissance tool.

 Keywords